Dean's Student Advisory Board

 Sawyer McDuffie

-Sawyer McDuffie is a 2L at the George Washington University Law School concentrating in Government Procurement Law.
+Sawyer McDuffie is a 3L at The George Washington University Law School concentrating in Government Procurement Law.
 He is originally from Little River, South Carolina, and graduated Phi Beta Kappa from the University of South Carolina in 2022 with a BA in Political Science.
-At GW Law, Sawyer serves as a Dean’s Fellow co-instructor for Professor Iselin Gambert’s 1L Fundamentals of Lawyering class, is a member of Lambda Law, the Government Contracts Student Association, and is a Student Ambassador.
-He currently works part-time at lululemon, where he meshes his passions for communication, connection, and client service.
-Sawyer is currently externing at the U.S. Department of Homeland Security in the Office of the General Counsel, has previously externed at the General Services Administration in the Office of the General Counsel’s Personal Property Division, and will spend his 2L summer as a summer law clerk at the Civilian Board of Contract Appeals.
+Sawyer serves as a Dean’s Fellow co-instructor for the Fundamentals of Lawyering program, and is a member of Lambda Law, the Government Contracts Student Association.
+Sawyer has also externed at three federal agencies in government procurement law roles.

 Anthony Brown